yashmanje/SQLproject/README.md

 <img width="657" alt="Screenshot 2024-02-25 at 10 01 08 AM" src="https://github.com/yashmanje/SQLproject/assets/151402001/0808aea1-2690-4230-9614-3bb53811bc75">

-i have created a new table Orders and created new columns and use datetime function
+i have created a new table Orders and created new columns and used datetime function

 CREATE table orders
 (